RyouHikaru/employee-management/README.md

-# employee-management
+# Employee Management

-A simple employee management app from a YouTube course built using Spring Boot.
+A simple employee management app built using Spring Boot and Thymeleaf.